 Prevent yeast infections by taking care of yourself—your whole self.
 Yeast infections may happen in your vagina, but they’re often caused by what’s going on in other parts of your body.
 Stress is a common contributing factor in yeast infections, so controlling your stress levels and getting enough rest can help keep them at bay.
 It also helps to eat a healthy diet and avoid excessive amounts of sugar, since yeast gets the energy it needs to grow and reproduce from sugar.
 Limiting your sugar intake is especially important if you have diabetes, which in itself increases your risk of recurrent yeast infections.
 In fact, illness in general stresses your body and can lead to imbalances like yeast infections, which are even more likely if you end up with a prescription for antibiotics.
 So wash your hands regularly, keep your fingers out of your mouth and eyes, and exercise regularly to give your immune system a boost.

-Natural Yeast Infection Remedies
+Best Natural Yeast Infection Remedies

 What Causes Yeast Infections?

 There are a lot of risk factors for yeast infections; essentially, any circumstance that can cause a change in your body’s chemistry can cause the balance of yeast to go out of whack.
 That is to say: almost anything can cause a yeast infection.
 Here are some of the most common culprits:

 - hormone replacement therapy